-For grant awards, the value of, and funding for, another Federal agency's portion of the work will not be included in the award to the successful applicant.
-DOE will fund other Federal agencies through an interagency agreement in accordance with the Economy Act, 31 U.S.C.
-1535, or other statutory authority.
+For grant awards, the value of, and funding for, a DOE/National Nuclear Security Administration (NNSA) National Laboratory contractor, a non-DOE/NNSA Federally Funded Research And Development Center (FFRDC) contractor, or another Federal agency's portion of the work will not be included in the award to the successful applicant.
+DOE will fund a DOE/NNSA National Laboratory contractor through the DOE field work authorization system or other appropriate process and will fund non-DOE/NNSA FFRDC contractors and other Federal agencies through an interagency agreement in accordance with the Economy Act, 31 USC 1535, or other statutory authority.